 The massification of education

+The history of higher education would not be complete without considering the impact of a tremendously influential Robbins Report in 1962.
+At the time of the Robins report, approximately 4% of the age-cohort received a degree style education and it was recognised that there was a huge pool of undeveloped talent in the population as a whole.
+Like other industrial societies, universities were expanded rapidly in the 1960’s and 1970’s by expanding the intakes of already established universities, recategorising some former Colleges of Advanced Technology as universities (e.g. Salford, Bradford, Aston, Brunel) and establishing several brande new (‘plate glass’ _universities such as Essex, Lancaster and York

 However, a much greater growth in universities was yet to come.
 One of the most important development at the end of the 20th century was the notion that a much greater proportion of the population should avail themselves of tertiary education.
 This caused a significant increase in the demand for university places.
 At the same time, it was also believed that University degrees in general were not adequately vocational and consequently universities began to offer new degree programs in topics which had direct employment implications.
 It was at this time that the term the massification of education came into use and it was publicly declared that 50% of school leavers should attend some form of tertiary education.
 This coincided with the new idea that there now existed a knowledge society in which the old factors of production, land, labour, capital and entrepreneurship had become in some way subservient to knowledge.
 It was argued that knowledge was what created success and therefore its acquisition was imperative and the universities were to play a large role in fostering the knowledge society.

 The notion of mass education was well intentioned.
 But the question of how higher education for the 50% of school leavers was to be funded or if there was likely to be an adequate supply of appropriate job opportunities for this increased number of graduates does not seem to have been properly addressed.
+Some observers pointed out that some rapidly developing economies such as Malaysia educated up to 70% of their population and to participate in ‘knowledge based economies’ it was necessary to expand higher education to at least a 50% level.
+Cynics argued, however, that expanding universities helped to keep the late adolescents out of the army of the unemployed and thereby helped to massage the politically damaging effects of high ununemployment rates in a downward direction.

 There is reason to believe that creating graduates without a suitable supply of post-graduate work opportunities can only lead to dissatisfaction.
 Recently a university was successfully sued for overstating the job opportunities which the possession of one of its degrees would give a graduate in the job market.
 A substantial award was made to the graduate who felt aggrieved by what she described as lies told by the University.

 The mid-career degree